 - Difficulty: Easy/moderate

 A 20-minute drive out of Wanaka will take you to the beautiful Diamond Lake.
-There are actually a few hiking trails at Diamond Lake that start from here including a short walk around Diamond Lake, to Diamond Lake Lookout, Lake Wanaka Lookout, and the Rocky Mountain Summit Track.
+There are actually a few hiking trails at Diamond Lake that start from here, including a short walk around Diamond Lake, to Diamond Lake Lookout, Lake Wanaka Lookout, and the Rocky Mountain Summit Track.
 All of the trails begin from the parking lot and can be hiked on the same trip as they all link up.

 From the parking lot, walk down the trail where you’ll be met with Diamond Lake.
 Here you can choose to walk around the lake or continue on to the other trails.
 The other three hikes start from the set of stairs and once on this trail, head to your right and follow the signage.
-The first 15 minutes is up a steep winding track to the Diamond Lake Lookout which offers stunning views over Lake Wanaka, Mount Aspiring, and of course Diamond Lake just below.

 Next, you can continue on to Lake Wanaka Lookout via a short detour.
-Here you can look over Lake Wanaka (pictured above.)
+Here you can look over Lake Wanaka (pictured above).
 Finally, you can head for the summit on the Rocky Mountain Summit Track.
 This trail is the hardest and has a hefty elevation gain to the top.
-After heavy rain, it can get quite slippery and muddy so don’t wear your nicest shoes.
+After heavy rain, it can get quite slippery and muddy, so don’t wear your nicest shoes.

-The distances of each trail labeled above are totals so you can actually visit all the viewpoints on the larger 7-kilometer (4.3 mile) walk (don’t add the distances together.)
+The distances of each trail labeled above are totals, so you can actually visit all the viewpoints on the larger 7-kilometer (4.3-mile) walk (don’t add the distances together).
 You can see all the viewpoints in around 3 hours at a slow pace.

 Related Read: Heading to Queenstown?
 Check out all the best road trip stops between Wanaka and Queenstown!